How to get the best mortgage rate

 For example, let’s say that you have a $400,000 home loan with a 7 percent interest rate.
 If you want a lower rate, you could buy a mortgage point for $4,000 and knock your rate down to 6.75 percent.

 However, buying mortgage points isn’t right for everyone.
-It takes around five years (or more) to recoup the upfront costs, so this strategy isn’t ideal if you plan on selling within a few years.
+Recouping the upfront costs takes around five years (or more), so this strategy isn’t ideal if you plan on selling within a few years.

-When shopping for the best mortgage rate, even for a refinance, do the necessary research to make sure you’re getting the best fit for your situation.
-Don’t accept the first rate you’re quoted — it pays to shop around, a recent Freddie Mac study found.
+When shopping for the best mortgage rate, even for a refinance, do the necessary research to make sure you’re getting the best deal.
+Don’t accept the first rate you’re quoted.
+It pays to shop around, a recent Freddie Mac study found.
 For a $300,000, 30-year mortgage, getting a 6 percent rate instead of a 6.5 percent one, for example, could save you nearly $1,200 a year, and nearly $6,000 over five years.

 Check with your own bank or credit union but also talk to multiple mortgage lenders in person and explore options online.
 As you get more quotes, you’ll notice that — even if the interest rates are comparable — these lenders’ offers come with different fees, closing costs, private mortgage insurance premiums and more.
 By shopping around, you can choose the offer with the most favorable terms.